IMPORTANT INFORMATION REGARDING PEER TUTORING/ACADEMIC COACHING

 - When studying with others, you become vulnerable to exposing what you don’t know.
 This is exactly why you should participate in a tutoring session/study group.
 Successful people overcome feelings of embarrassment or shame regarding what they don’t know.
-Independent learners more often realize they are more to learn or understands about a topic.
+Independent learners more often realize there is more to learn or understand about a topic.

 Q: Why is studying with others better than self-study?

 - Studying with others allows you to realize what you don’t understand.
 As annoying/embarrassing as this might be, it is better to address weaknesses within a trusted group of peers and helpful staff (i.e. Peer Tutors).
 This way, it’s less likely you’ll be caught off guard in class.

 - Often it’s difficult to understand every detail of a lecture or reading.
 Others may have paid more attention to parts you missed or have an understanding of something you don’t – peers help one another fill in gaps.
 The best way to really learn and understand something is to explain it to others and receive feedback.

 - Through a cooperative and/or competitive nature, study groups promote critical thinking and creativity as new questions and explanations arise through discussion and debate.
 An interactive environment ensures a deeper level of thinking and learning.

 - The temptation to procrastinate is greater when studying alone.
 When studying alone, it’s easy to rationalize – you make a cup of tea every hour (telling yourself it’s important to stay hydrated), you check social media every five minutes (telling yourself you want to see if a classmate posted anything about the exam).
 Taking breaks is important, but all of this stopping and starting contributes to wasted time, frustration and the development of ineffective study habits.

 Q: What maximizes the effectiveness of studying with others?